Increment - Engage - Deliver

 It is designed for operational teams with real constraints: compliance, handovers, approvals, queues, and work that cannot simply pause while improvement happens.

-It is a one day, in house workshop that gives operational teams the permission and confidence to fix everyday work problems themselves.
+It is a package combining a manager session (up to half a day), a full day, in house workshop, and two hours of follow on support that gives operational teams the permission and confidence to fix everyday work problems.

 Steven Jackson on Teams call